 Shopping for a bralette is like shopping for any other bra or garment.
 The most important part of finding the

-sizing, you might see a nonspecific size like small, medium or large on the tag, but some bralette
+sizing, you might see a nonspecific size like small, medium or large on the tag, but some bralette styles also

-as your bust measurement in inches, which should be taken just below your breasts.
+your bust measurement in inches, which should be taken just below your breasts.
 Knowing your current cup size

-and measurements will help you determine which bralette size to buy and can be especially helpful when
+and measurements will help you determine which bralette size to buy and can be especially helpful when shopping

-styling it however you like.
+it however you like.
 Wear it as a top in the summer, underneath a sweater in the fall for a pop of lace at the

 shoulder or as your go-to comfy travel bra.
 Shop the Leonisa bralette collection and find your new favorite